Invergordon Cruise Port Guide Inverness, UPDATED 2023

 • The Urquhart Castle is located 37 miles (60 km) south of the Invergordon cruise terminal and 18 miles (29 km) south of Inverness.
 The best option for cruise ship passengers to visit the castle is on an organized shore excursion due to the distance.

-• You can also take a train to Inverness, and then switch to bus #917 or bus #919 departing from Inverness bus station.
+• There are also many ways to get to Loch Ness by public transport, such as taking a train to Inverness and then switching to bus #917 or bus #919 departing from Inverness bus station.
 You need to get off at the Urquhart Castle bus stop (castle car park).
-The bus ride takes 35 minutes and the ticket costs around £8.50 Buses do not run as often as thought so make sure you check the timetables when planning your trip.
-Find the timetables at https://www.stagecoachbus.com/
+The bus ride takes 35 minutes, however, the buses do not run as often as thought so make sure you check the timetables when planning your trip.

 Check out Urquhart Castle and Loch Ness tours and activities